"We very much believe in the benefits of sharing."

 Issues of the future

-Education Innovation Adviser Esther van der Linde (SURF) also thinks it is important to find a good balance between everyday worries and the issues of the future.
+Education Innovation Advisor Esther van der Linde (SURF) also thinks it is important to find a good balance between everyday worries and the issues of the future.
 Both the low-hanging fruit and the 'high-hanging fruit' deserve attention.
 "The developments in XR and technology are going very fast and it is important to stay hooked.
 Also in relation to all the plans and steps of Big Tech."

 Managing data